dkvc/gpkgstatus/faqs.md

 **2. Why are you not using the [Official Bodhi API](https://fedora-infra.github.io/bodhi/7.1/python_bindings.html) mantained by Bodhi Team?**

 **A:** There are few reasons for this.
 When this project was in early stages of development, I had less idea of development processes based on APIs.
 While searching for API on Bodhi, I found three packages [Bodhi](https://pypi.org/project/bodhi/) ,[Bodhi client](https://pypi.org/project/bodhi-client/) and [Bodhi messages](https://pypi.org/project/bodhi-messages/).
 While it is clear now that Bodhi client needs to be used, back then I had no idea whether Bodhi client and Bodhi messages are related to Bodhi update notifications since unlike Bodhi, they had less description on what it is.
-Moreover, I also assumed that Bodhi client required authentication to get messages, which I wasn't able to implement perfectly at that time.
+Moreover, I've also assumed that Bodhi client required authentication to get messages, which I wasn't able to implement perfectly at that time.

 **3. Do you have any plans on using Bodhi API in future?**